philou/built-in-quality-game/AnimationGuide.md

 > TDD is oversold here!

 * Van Schooenderwoert’s team averaged one and a half bugs per month in a very difficult domain.
 See [Embedded Agile Project by the Numbers With Newbies](http://leanagilepartners.com/library/Vanschooenderwoert-EmbeddedNumbers.pdf)
 * "Over the next 12 months, the new system only had half a dozen bugs.
-This proved to the managemnt that agile development, especially writing tests first, was a good idea and that it significantly improves quality" (from [Specification by Examples](https://www.amazon.com/Specification-Example-Successful-Deliver-Software/dp/1617290084))
+This proved to the management that agile development, especially writing tests first, was a good idea and that it significantly improves quality" (from [Specification by Examples](https://www.amazon.com/Specification-Example-Successful-Deliver-Software/dp/1617290084))

 > BDD is oversold here!